Andromedans/andromeda/index.md

 The design of Andromeda follows the tradition of [LCF](https://en.wikipedia.org/wiki/Logic_for_Computable_Functions)-style theorem provers:

-* there is an abstract datatype of judgements,
+* there is an abstract datatype of judgments,
-* all constructions of judgements are done by a trusted *nucleus* and directly correspond to the inference rules of type theory (or easy derivations),
+* all constructions of judgments are done by a trusted *nucleus* and directly correspond to the inference rules of type theory (or easy derivations),
 * the user interacts with the nucleus by writing programs in a high-level, statically typed meta-language *Andromeda ML (AML)*.